-Vimeo Could Ruin Your Marketing Efforts, But It Could Be Better Than YouTube
+Vimeo Could Ruin Your Marketing Efforts, But It Might Be Better Than YouTube

 For all of the traffic YouTube receives on a daily basis (about 30 million visits a day), you'd think it was the absolute king of video platforms.